John-Allard/treemble-site/docs/node-locations-csv-files.md

 1. Re-create each node at the given `(x, y)` coordinates and assign the proper `type`.
 2. For every `tip` row, assign the `name` field as the tip label, if the CSV file contained names.
-3. If you already had nodes placed, and you load a CSV via the menu or by dragging and dropping the file, a dialog will first ask if you want to replace the existing data.
+3. If you already had nodes placed, and you load a CSV via dragging and dropping the file, a dialog will first ask if you want to replace the existing data.
 You will also have to option to perform a [diff](/docs/diff-tip-names-in-a-csv-file).